 What Are My Career Prospects After Graduation?

-According to the BLS, employment of medical and health services managers was projected to increase 17% from 2014-2024.
+According to the BLS, employment of medical and health services managers was projected to increase by 20% from 2016-2026.
 However, the BLS further stated that employment was expected to grow faster in outpatient care facilities, clinics and private practices than in hospitals.
-The median annual wage for these occupations was $92,810 as of May 2014.
+The median annual wage for these occupations was $99,730 as of May 2018.